robado/chika_bot/README.md

     * Displays a picture of Chika giving a cola and mentions a user
 * Chika dance
     * Chika dance gif
+* Add daily a image related to Chika anime
 * Randomly spams a Chika gif or pic
     * When giving a commands bot will spam gif or a pic
 * Role specific commands